Country at a glance (2017)

 ||Eastern Partnership (EaP) country – since May 2009|

-- Association Agreement between the European Union and Ukraine, Law of Ukraine No. 1678 of 16 September 2014.
+- Association Agreement between the European Union and Ukraine (September 2014)

 General situation across all policy areas